lalith-balasubramaniam/Net_Revenue_Management/README.md

 2. Open `Net Revenue Management.xlsx` in Excel to explore the analysis in each worksheet.
 3. Refer to the `Datasets` folder for the raw CSV files used in this analysis.

+## Licenses
+The Dataset was provided by Datacamp